oobecomau/desktop.gov.au/docs/patterns/azure-virtual-desktop.md

 - Azure AD Connect synced to a cloud-only AD DS IaaS (Infrastructure as a Service) within the Azure deployment, or
 - Azure AD DS PaaS configured within the Azure deployment (automatically synchronised to Azure AD), or
-- Agencies can choose to opt out of a AD DS infrastructure and use native Azure AD join with Intune management, but there are caveats that need to be assessed (see Active Directory below).
+- Organisations can choose to opt out of a AD DS infrastructure and use native Azure AD join with Intune management, but there are caveats that need to be assessed (see Active Directory below).

 Hybrid: